njsand/render/README.md

 The choice of data structure for the image is also controlled via an argument.

-Usage: `render {list|array} width height number-of-lines > myimage.jpg`
+Usage: `render {list|array} width height number-of-lines output-filename`

-Example: `render list 800 600 42 > myimage.jpg`.
+Example: `render list 800 600 42 myimage.png`.
 This example draws 42 random,
-straight lines into an 800 by 600 image and writes it out as a JPEG image.
+straight lines into an 800 by 600 image and writes it out as a PNG.

 NB: The arguments must be provided in the correct order, as above.
 (Might investigate a getopts style package to improve this with named parameters and so on.)

+Finally, a convenient way to run this thing after a `stack build` is something like `stack exec render-exe array 800 600 10 test.png`.

 ## Running Stats ##